Nicodu21/DTFF-project/README.md

 The affect of product annoucments on the stock volatility of tech companies.

 ## Info about the Project
-- stock price is the daily closing stock price adujusted for dividend
+- stock price is the daily closing stock price adjusted for dividend.
 - the annoncements are important products/new features communicated by the companies either in conferences or official communications
 - to calculate volatility we use a rolling average of 10 days